-Calloway Intensive Loop Trail is a 3 mile loop trail located near Corvallis, OR and is rated as moderate.
+Calloway Intensive Loop Trail is a 3 mile loop trail located near Corvallis, Oregon and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Hike through interpretive signs, old & new growth forests, good for everyone From the parking lot stay on the gravel road past the gate and follow past the OSU Foresty Club cabin to Cronemiller Lake, look for the marked tailhead on your right where you pick up the single track trail.
 At 0.23 miles on this trail, stay left and follow down and cross the 540 road.
 The trail continues another .66 miles and then cross back over the 540 road nead the Adair Gate (hint, cross Hwy 99 W at the gate is nice coffee shop for a mid-way stopping point).
 Cross over 540 and hike for another mile till you meet up with the Intensive Management trail.
 Stay on this trail (stay left at any trail junctions) till you come to the road, and follow back to your car.